 Masonry paint can cover brick, concrete and various types of wall rendering, so if you want to change the colour of your property or just freshen up some lacklustre brickwork, embarking on some external painting can be just the answer.

 What Affects the Cost of Painting and Decorating?

 As with most home renovations, there are a number of factors involved with painting and decorating that can either raise or lower your estimated costs.

-Skill Level and Experience
+Your Painter’s Skill and Experience